AnselmPowell/gov_project_interface/bgcontext.md

 ## 1. Problem Statement

 The Sport Wales Governance Team is responsible for reviewing Governance Improvement Plans (GIPs) submitted annually by approximately 70 partner organizations (e.g., National Governing Bodies - NGBs).
-Manually analyzing these reports to extract insights, compare them against the Sport Wales Capability Framework (CF), and identify trends is a highly time-consuming and resource-intensive process.
+Manually analysing these reports to extract insights, compare them against the Sport Wales Capability Framework (CF), and identify trends is a highly time-consuming and resource-intensive process.
 This manual effort limits the team's capacity to focus on strategic development and support activities based on the insights gathered.

 ## 2. Project Goal